CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/before1.png)

-1. Now click on the extension and select **Accessibility Insights for Web**, then click on the **FastPass** it will onen in new windows.
+1. Now click on the extension and select **Accessibility Insights for Web**, then click on the **FastPass** it will one in new windows.

    ![](../media/fastpass1.png)